 The Japanese language has more than a thousand onomatopoeia with syllabic and repetitive words.

-What do Japanese dogs say?
+What is Japanese onomatopoeia for dogs barking say?

 In Japanese onomatopoeia, the sound a dog makes is represented by “wan wan”.

-What do Japanese pigs say?
+What do Japanese onomatopoeia for pigs sound?

 In Japanese onomatopoeia, the sound a pig makes is represented by “buu buu”.